chethana101/timp-validate/README.md

 new Form().init({
     errorElement: "span", // Element type
     elementStyle: "error-class", // Error label custom style class (Do not add the full stop mark `.`)
-    parentClass: ".field-box-main" // Error label set append to this class });
+    parentClass: ".field-box-main", // Error label append to this class
+    focusOutValidate: true // On focus out validation in fields });
 ```